 It’s high time things change

 From an HR perspective, I think it’s imperative to address those cannabis concerns and re-evaluate the stereotypes that some people have about cannabis users.
 It’s possible that many of us think of people who ‘use’ cannabis as being similar to what we see on TV, and not the reality we live in.
-For starters, it’s likely that many coworkers, superiors and other professionals are already habitually using some form a marijuana in their day to day life.
+For starters, it’s likely that many coworkers, superiors and other professionals are already habitually using some form of marijuana in their day-to-day life.
 In April 2018, Statistics Canada reported that 4.2 million or 14% of Canadians over 15 years old had used medical or recreational cannabis in the past three months.
 Further, 56% said that they used some form of cannabis weekly or daily.
 For the sake of (an imperfect) comparison, in 2017 the World Health Organization reported that Canadians aged 15 and older drank 10 litres of pure alcohol per capita in 2016.
 “Despite the known and potentially hazardous effects on human health, alcohol has remained a commonly consumed beverage worldwide.
 In Canada, approximately 19.5 percent of consumers were reported as heavy alcoholic drinkers in 2017, with men consuming five or more drinks per sitting and women consuming four or more drinks, at least once per month for 12 months.”

 There have been numerous pop culture films where pot smoking was the main theme, such as the classic Cheech and Chong, which is about two nomadic guys lost in a haze of smoke as they smoke themselves into an epically lawless adventure.
-Similarly, in the movie Dazed and Confused which captures the 1970’s nostalgia of being a teenage hippie in suburbia.
+Similarly, the movie Dazed and Confused captures the 1970’s nostalgia of being a teenage hippie in suburbia.
 And most notably, comedian Dave Chappelle’s breakthrough claim to fame was based on his role in, Half Baked, a portrayal of aimless ‘stoners‘ selling weed to help pay for a friend’s jail bond.

 When looking to these popular movies as a guide it’s easy to stereotype cannabis users as immature, directionless, or even irresponsible.
 From there, it’s not surprising that some people are shocked and apprehensive about the legalization of a substance that in many countries is still associated with criminal behaviour.
 At the very least marijuana has gotten a bad wrap for making users act and appear lethargic, unmotivated, disorganized and forgetful.
-When we juxtapose employees with any of these stoner characters from the big screen then, of course, there’s reason for concern.
+When we juxtapose employees with any of these stoner characters from the big screen then, of course, there’s a reason for concern.

 In reality, however, the dopey, red-eyed, ‘pothead’ isn’t always a fair representation of a person who uses cannabis.
 The stigma towards those who choose to light up (or nowadays discreetly vape, or consume edibles) for recreational or medicinal reasons is starting to diminish.
 So, let’s start to address some of the lingering concerns that many of us have about how marijuana will affect the workplace.